Amk28118120/Agentic-AI-project/README.md

 Built using

 - COMSOL Multiphysics 5.6
+- Google Gemini
 - LangGraph
-- Google Gemini
+- FAISS
-- Python
+- Sentence Transformers

-for AI-assisted photonic crystal simulation and analysis.
+to provide an Agentic AI assistant for photonic crystal simulation, analysis, and scientific question answering.